-Written preliminary examinations for the Ph.D. degree include a written examination in microeconomic theory and a field examination in one of the seven Ph.D. fields.
-Courses in the Applied Economics Graduate Program prepare students for these field exams.
+Written preliminary examinations for the Ph.D. degree include a written examination in microeconomic theory and completion of two fields' coursework with a GPA requirement (Health Economics has a written exam as well).
 View previous years' examinations for examples.

-In addition to the written preliminary exams, Ph.D. students must satisfy the qualifying paper requirement.
+In addition to the written preliminary exam and field course GPA requirement, Ph.D. students must satisfy the qualifying paper requirement.
 The paper is expected to be a substantive research paper.
 Ph.D. students enroll in a year-long seminar class and work with a paper supervisor to support the research and writing to meet the second-year paper requirement.